All About Medical Assistants

 - Hospital Clinic Assistant

-In the United States, there were 634,400 jobs for Medical Assistant in 2016.
+There were about 634,400 jobs for Medical Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 184,000 new jobs for Medical Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 94,900 job openings in this field each year.
+There will be an estimated 94,900 positions for Medical Assistant per year.

 The states with the most job growth for Medical Assistant are Utah, Arizona, and Florida.
 Watch out if you plan on working in Rhode Island, Mississippi, or Illinois.
 These states have the worst job growth for this type of profession.